nasrimohseni/themoviedb/README.md

 # TheMovieDB
-The IMDB android app developed using Android Architecture Components (MVVM)
+The IMDB android app developed using Android Architecture Components (MVVM).

 ## Android Architecture Components and other libs Used
 * ViewModel + LiveData